eVisit Help Centre

 A number of factors can affect the sound quality of a videoconference.
 For troubleshooting tips, see the following:

-Ontario Health (OTN) is part of Ontario Health, a government agency responsible for ensuring Ontarians continue to receive high-quality health care services where and when they need them.
+Ontario Health (OTN) is part of Ontario Health, a government agency responsible for ensuring everyone in Ontario continues to receive high-quality health care services where and when they need them.

 Who to Contact for Help